 So the original "garden hose" idea of moving a bone to remove nerve pressure, thereby restoring proper nerve flow to the tissues and organs, with the result being the absence of dis-ease, is pretty much gone.

 It has been replaced with an idea of facilitation.
-Facilitation is a straightforward way to look at the chiropractic subluxation and explain it to patients before going into the subluxation complex, which I'll introduce shortly.
+Facilitation is a straightforward way to look at the chiropractic subluxation and explain it to patients before educating them on the subluxation complex and how it impacts health.

-With facilitation, it is not the nerve being compressed, and nervous energy is not reaching the tissues and organs RATHER the opposite.
+With facilitation it is not the nerve being compressed and nervous energy not reaching the tissues and organs RATHER the opposite.
 The nerve is hyper-irritated (in other words, facilitated).
-A biomechanical lesion (the chiropractic subluxation) has created a situation whereby the nerve has been stimulated (increased action potential) to such an extent that it will take minimal additional outside stimuli to cause it to fire.
+A neuro-bio-mechanical lesion (the chiropractic subluxation) has created a situation whereby the nerve has been stimulated (increased action potential) to such an extent that it will take minimal additional outside stimuli to cause it to fire.
 So much so that everyday activity which should not cause it to fire WILL cause it to fire and send incorrect or too much information to the distal tissues and organs, causing dis-ease symptoms.
 On a positive note from the chiropractor's perspective, such facilitation results in waiting rooms of patients manifesting bread and butter complaints of headache and back pain.